 - The Structure Of Goals should always be SMART so you know when you have crossed the finish line and it feels good to do so.

-- Placing constant reminders in your life is What To Do With Your Goals.
+- Placing constant reminders in your life is What To Do With Your Goals after you set them.